 So I bet you’re wondering how the heck we keep all this shower water contained while showering right?
 Easy.
 We just hang up two shower curtains on magnetic hooks and squeeze clamps.
 The shower curtains with the weighted magnets keep it inside the shower pan, but a squeeze clamp is sometimes nice insurance to keep the floor dry.
 This literally only takes a few seconds to do.

-For a water supply, we use our Ambassador sink faucet.
-It pulls out 6 feet and has hot water thanks to a Bosch water heater and our plumbed in waterpump.
+For water supply, we use the Ambassador kitchen sink faucet.
+It pulls out 6 feet and has hot water thanks to a Bosch water heater and our plumbed-in waterpump.
 It even reaches outside the slider for hosing off your feet on a hot day.
 More on our water system here.

 “We did it!”

-As tested a couple times on a recent trip, it worked out great and the van floor never even got wet!
+We tested our portable shower a couple of times on a recent trip.
+It worked out great and the van floor never even got wet!

 Some have asked us what we do about the wet shower curtains afterward.
 We just bunch the shower pan up in the corner and let them drip dry into the pan overnight.
 In the morning we fold everything up and hit the road.